 The SOFIA program offers its courses through the MOODLE platform, which is an "open source" program.
 The system allows applying collaborative learning methods and provides each instructor the possibility to administer his/her own education room.

 The system offers, amongst other things, the administration of study groups, forums, file upload/download, calendars, chat, various evaluation and grading methods.
-The program is available on the internet entirely for free.
+Instructors also embed explanatory videos and offer some live classes through Webex.

 FACULTY AND ADMINISTRATION